 The other day Don sent a picture to me from his phone.
 He told me I would have to look hard but he was sure I would see what I needed to see.
 It was another dime.
 I say another as this isn’t the first time Don has found one.
 It’s actually happening quite often now.
 He said it was right where he was working, on the shelf.

-Dad and I weren’t close but now, after all these years, I do finDime1ally believe he loved me and for whatever reason, after looking at the picture Don sent I remembered the silly little nickname dad had for me which led to the memory of all those times he would sit me on his lap and give me whisker rubs and other times when he would clip my fingernails as he was so afraid I would bend them backwards when they got too long.
+Dad and I weren’t close but now, after all these years, I do finally believe he loved me and for whatever reason, after looking at the picture Don sent I remembered the silly little nickname dad had for me which led to the memory of all those times he would sit me on his lap and give me whisker rubs and other times when he would clip my fingernails as he was so afraid I would bend them backwards when they got too long.
 This rough, tough 6’4″ man really did love me and now, perhaps he’s making every attempt to let the wonderful man in my life know that he is worthy of all the joy he has yet to experience in the years ahead with the little girl that rough, tough man called Prunegger!